Dateline: Wroclaw, Poland

 Albania.
 Albania generally allows dual citizenship.

 Australia.
-The Australian government allows it’s citizens to have more than one nationality.
-In fact, they can have citizenship in two or more countries as far as they’re concerned.
-This applies to those who obtain another nationality automatically, such as through marriage or through a residency or anoother application process.
+The Australian government claims that it is possible to hold citizenship for two or more countries as far as they’re concerned.
+This applies to those who obtain another nationality automatically, such as through marriage, or through a residency or other application process.

 Barbados.
 Barbados not only allows Barbadian citizens to maintain a second nationality, they actually encourage those living overseas to keep this potential benefit in mind.